We don’t know exactly what we want

 The well-known example of behavioral economics is “Salad dish set launched by McDonald’s Japan in 2006.”
-The product development team of McDonald’s Japan was not smug, and not acting arbitrarily.
-The epic-fail menu was developed based on questionnaire results asking for healthy salad and saying no to junk food.
+The product development team of McDonald’s Japan was not smug, not acting arbitrarily.
+They just developed the epic-fail menu based on questionnaire results asking for healthy salad and saying no to junk food.
 Ironically, Quarter Pounder series (huge size burgers) debuted in 2008 and were a big hit.

 People don’t know exactly what they want.
 This would be the reason why we can never accurately forecast the market.
 It is always too chaotic because of human irrational behaviors.
 In that sense, our product development policy, “not market-in but product-out” may be right.
 Ex-chairman often said “Proposing new designs to the market is our mission, our value, and our brand.
 It’s vital for us to find talented designers, build a good relationship with them, and keep developing our skills to realize their ideas and passions.”

 It’s very natural for designers just to send their study, job, and award history in reply.
-I guess nobody is interested in such dry and boring information.
+Unfortunately, I guess nobody is interested in such dry and boring information.
 I wish I could interview each of our designers to dig deeper and share how attractive they are, like I did before with Michael Schneider.
 Today, can I pick your brains about a good question to profile them to reveal their talent, passion, and charm to you readers?